idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_results.md

 As a coarse mesh CFD code, Pronghorn requires high fidelity data to be able to model small scales phenomena.
-Turbulence modeling in Pronghorn currently supports a zero-equation model, a capped mixing length model, which is a modification of the original Prandtl's mixing length model.
-[ADD REF ESCUDIER] In this formulation, the mixing length grows linearly up to a distance dependent on a parameter $\delta$, which is representative of the boundary layer thickness.
+Turbulence modeling in Pronghorn currently supports a zero-equation model, a capped mixing length model, which is a modification of the original Prandtl's mixing length model [!citep](escudier1966).
+In this formulation, the mixing length grows linearly up to a distance dependent on a parameter $\delta$, which is representative of the boundary layer thickness.
 Using Nek5000 data, this parameter is tuned for Reynolds numbers 40K and 1M.